strimzi/proposals/066-topic-replication-factor-change.md

 - Set a lower replication factor to deal with resource shortage (trade-off between fault-tolerance and resource utilization).
 - Set a higher replication factor for critical topics to improve durability and fault tolerance.

+A tighter integration with Cruise Control is also one of the long term goals of the Strimzi project.

 ## Proposal

 The replication factor change feature can be implemented by integrating the Topic Operator with Cruise Control.